prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ### 3.5.
 Adjusting the `/post/:id` route (`DELETE`)

-With the Photon.js API, the `//post/:id` route for `DELETE` requests has to be changed to:
+With the Prisma Client JS API, the `//post/:id` route for `DELETE` requests has to be changed to:

 ```ts
 app.delete(`/post/:id`, async (req, res) => {